chaudharyhimanshu/DeepFake/README.md

 fake) can be unhelpful and confusing as the underlying technology has potential for both creative and nefarious use.
 ## Dataset used
+Deepfake Detection Google dataset will be used which contains original and deepfake videos of 28 actors, total consisting of 3000+ manipulated videos and 360 original.
+Manipulated videos are created using GAN.
+A GAN is a class of machine learning frameworks.
+Given a training set, this technique learns to generate new data with the same statistics as the training set.
+For example, a GAN trained on photographs can generate new photographs that look at least superficially authentic to human observers, having many realistic characteristics.